Find Affordable College Courses

 Full Nursing at University of Arkansas Report

-A rank of #3 on this year’s list means University of Arkansas for Medical Sciences is a great place for nursing students.
+The excellent programs at University of Arkansas for Medical Sciences helped the school earn the #3 place on this year’s ranking of the best nursing schools in Arkansas.
 Located in the city of Little Rock, UAMS is a public school with a small student population.

 The average amount in student loans that nursing majors at UAMS take out is $25,000.
 The average monthly payment of a loan this size is about $59, assuming that the borrower is on a 10-year repayment plan.